hashicorp/packer/website/source/docs/builders/googlecompute.html.markdown

 -   `network` (string) - The Google Compute network to use for the launched instance.
 Defaults to `"default"`.

+-   `preemptible` (boolean) - If true, launch a preembtible instance.

 -   `region` (string) - The region in which to launch the instance.
 Defaults to to the region hosting the specified `zone`.